 There are many attractions in Hope during Heritage Days, but one place that gets lots of visitors is Norman’s Log Cabin.
-Even though it has been a popular place since Heritage Days of 1974, many people are unaware of the story of why that cabin is located beside the Norman Funeral Home.
+Since the Hope Heritage Days of 1974, the Norman's Log cabin has been a popular place to see.
+However, many people are unaware of the story of why that cabin is located beside the Norman Funeral Home.

 Timothy owned the land until his death in 1885.
 He had been married to Elizabeth Robbins in 1840 and was married a second time in 1847 to a Catharine Phillippe.
 By his will he left the west half of his property to his son Ezra Spaugh.
 Ezra and his wife Martha (Roller) owned the land until July 19, 1924 when they sold to Lewis M. Vogler, better known as Marshall who is known in the Hope area as one of the local “Corn Kings” of that era.

 When you visit the cabin, think of the size of the cabin and realize that it would have been home to a family.
 Because of the date, it would have been much like the cabins built by the early settlers in Hope who arrived as early as 1829.
 You will find no running water, electricity, or furnace for heat.
 We would be uncomfortable there, but at the time, it was a fine home.